chris820629/PyBer_Analysis/README.md

  - Driver count variance is the highest in the urban citie.
  - The mean of driver count in urban cities is roughly 7 times more than the rural cities
  - The ride fare data shows that each ride fare is the highest in the rural cities but not significantly higher than other types of cities
-Total Fare from Jan to Apr 2019 in different types of city \n
+Total Fare from Jan to Apr 2019 in different types of city \
 ![Fig8.png](https://github.com/chris820629/PyBer_Analysis/blob/main/analysis/Fig8.png)
-Driver Count Data (Whisker Plot) \n
+Driver Count Data (Whisker Plot) \
 ![Fig4.png](https://github.com/chris820629/PyBer_Analysis/blob/main/analysis/Fig4.png)
-Ride Fare Data (Whisker Plot) \n
+Ride Fare Data (Whisker Plot) \
 ![Fig3.png](https://github.com/chris820629/PyBer_Analysis/blob/main/analysis/Fig3.png)

 ## Summary: